tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 ```

 where `message` can be anything streamable to `std::ostream`. `SCOPED_TRACE`
-macro will cause the current file name, line number, and the given message to be
+macro will cause the current file nameProprietary, line number, and the given message to be
-added in every failure message. `ScopedTrace` accepts explicit file name and
+added in every failure message. `ScopedTrace` accepts explicit file nameProprietary and
 line number in arguments, which is useful for writing test helpers.
 The effect
 will be undone when the control leaves the current lexical scope.